-- 1. Emergencies are volatile and dynamic by definition.
+1. Use of monitoring information: emergencies are volatile and dynamic by definition.
 Regular and current information is therefore vital in ensuring that programmes remain relevant.
 Information derived from continual monitoring of programmes should be fed into reviews and evaluations.
-In some circumstances, a shift in strategy may be required to respond to major changes in the context or needs.
-See Appendix 3 for suggesting reading on assessment, monitoring and evaluation. - 2.
-Information generated by the assessment process is used as an initial baseline for the health information system (see Heath Services, chapter 6) and for monitoring and evaluation activities for the water supply and sanitation programme.
-Monitoring and evaluation activities require close cooperation with other sectors. - 3.
-Information collected should be directly relevant to the programme, in other words it should be useful and should be used.
-It should also be shared as needed with other sectors and agencies, and with the affected populations.
-The means of communication used (dissemination methods, language and so on) must be appropriate for the intended audience. - 4.
-Evaluation is important because it measures effectiveness, identifies lessons for future preparedness, mitigation and assistance, and promotes accountability.
-Evaluation refers here to two, linked processes: - a) Internal programme evaluation is normally carried out by staff as part of the regular analysis and review of monitoring information.
+In some circumstances a shift in strategy may be required to respond to major changes in the context or needs.
+See Appendix 4for suggested reading on assessment, monitoring and evaluation.

+Cooperation with other sectors: information generated by the assessment process is used as an initial baseline for the health information system (see Health Services, chapter 5) and for monitoring and evaluation activities for the water supply and sanitation programme.
+Monitoring and evaluation activities require close cooperation with other sectors.

+3. Using and disseminating information: information collected should be directly relevant to the programme, in other words it should be useful and should be used.
+It should also be made available as needed to other sectors and agencies, and to the affected populations.
+The means of communication used (dissemination methods, language and so on) must be appropriate for the intended audience.

+4. People involved in monitoring: when monitoring requires consultation, people who are able to collect information from all groups in the affected population in a culturally acceptable manner should be included, especially with regard to gender and language skills.
+Women's involvement should be encouraged.

+5. Use of facilities: people's use of the facilities and goods provided may be affected by factors such as security, convenience, quality, and whether they are appropriate to needs and customs.
+For example, monitoring of water points and toilets is critical to the safety of women and children because sexual violence often occurs at these locations.
+Wherever possible factors that limit the use of facilities should be dealt with through changes to the programme.
+It is essential to ensure that consultation before and during the programme includes adequate discussion with women, for whom the constraints on use are likely to be greatest.

+6. Evaluation: evaluation is important because it measures effectiveness, identifies lessons for future preparedness, mitigation and assistance, and promotes accountability.
+Evaluation refers here to two, linked processes:

+a) Internal programme evaluation is normally carried out by staff as part of the regular analysis and review of monitoring information.
 The agency must also evaluate the effectiveness of all its programmes in a given disaster situation or compare its programmes across different situations.